ricardonrcu/HVcMO/README.md

 create a hvcmo object as:

-	hillvallea::hvcmo_t hvcmo20a(tolerance, ...);
+	hillvallea::hvcmo_t hvcmo(...);

-7- Note that you don not need to set the id of the 'cluster_alg' sice it is already fixed in hvcmo20.
+6- Consequently set 'local_optimizer_index' and 'cluster_alg' for your hvcmo object.

-8- Run the script the same way as in HillVallEA, excepting that you have to tell hvcmo20a the id for each run:
+7- Invoke the execution of the optimizer by telling the id for the current run:

-	hvcmo20a.run(run+1);
+	hvcmo.run(run+1);

 Such an id has no serious impact; it is used only to form some names for output files.

+8- Run the script.

 # Licence